tsantalis/RefactoringMiner/docker/README.md

 docker run --rm -i --pull always -e OAuthToken=$OAuthToken tsantalis/refactoringminer:latest mcp
 ```

-For local worktree or commit tools, mount the repository into the container:
+For the default `refactoringminer_diff` worktree mode, mount the repository into the container and set it as the working directory:

 ```terminal
 docker run --rm -i \